-Changes in the Latin American cultural landscape over time.
-The peopling, exploration, settlement and changing geographical patterns of all or a part of the region.
-Origin and diffusion studies will be stressed.
-556. Location and Spatial Structure of Cities (3) Prerequisite: Geography 154 or 354 or three units of upper division course work in a related field.
+Processes of growth and change in cities.
+Techniques for preserving, renovating, rehabilitating, and recycling valued buildings and neighborhoods.
+International comparisons of preservation policies and practices and analyses of urban patterns resulting from them; American values and concept of place.
+556. Location and Spatial Structure of Cities (3) Prerequisite: Geography 354 or three units of upper division course work in a related field.
 Principles and characteristics of urban growth and settlement; the internal structure and functioning of urban centers; spatial models of urban land use; growth management, transportation problems, and sociopolitical urban problems.
-Occasional field trips may be arranged.
-557. Methods in Urban Transportation Analysis (3) Prerequisites: Geography 585 and six units of upper division urban or transportation course work in geography or related field.
+Occasional field trips may be 557.
+Methods in Urban Transportation Analysis (3) Prerequisites: Geography 585 and six units of upper division urban or transportation course work in geography or related field.
 Methods and techniques employed in transportation and urban analysis; spatial models of urban activities, land use, population distribution and urban transportation systems.
 558. Advanced Transportation Geography (3) Prerequisite: Geography 358 or 559.

 Topics in the spatial analysis of transportation, e.g., spatial interaction patterns, diffusion process, models in spatial analysis.
 Occasional field trips may be arranged.
 559. Urban Transportation Geography (3) Prerequisite: Three units of upper division urban or transportation course work in geography or related field.
 Urban transportation networks and their effects, past, present and future, on the economy and physical structure of the urban region.
 Occasional field trips may be arranged.
-566. Environmental Perception and Spatial Behavior (3) Prerequisite: Geography 102.

-Effects of social and cultural factors on man's perception and cognitive structuring of his spatial and regional physical and social environment.
-Effect of perceived images on migration and travel behavior.

-570. Land Use Analysis (3) II

-Prerequisite: Geography 370.
+570. Land Use Analysis (3) II Prerequisite: Geography 370.
 Problems of maintaining environmental quality in the process of land conversion from rural to urban uses with emphasis on land capability and suitability studies.
-Occasional field

-573. Geography as Human Ecology (3)

-Prerequisite: Geography 170 or 370.
+Occasional field 573.
+Geography as Human Ecology Prerequisite: Geography 170 or 370.
 Human ecology related to resource geography.
 Occasional field trips may be arranged.
-574. Water Resources (3) II Prerequisites: Geography 101 or 102; and 170 or 370 or 371.
+574. Water Resources (3) II Prerequisite: Geography 170 or 370 or 371.
 Occurrence and utilization of water resources and the problems of water resource development.
 Occasional field trips may be arranged.
-575. Geography of Recreational Land Use (3) I, II Prerequisite: Geography 170 or 370 or 371.
+575. Geography of Recreational Land Use (3) I, II Prerequisite: Geography 101 or 102.
 Importance of location and environment in the use, management, and quality of recreation areas.
 Maximum credit three units.
 A. Lecture course (occasional field trips may be arranged) 576.
-Geography of Marine Resources (3) Prerequisite: Geography 101 or 102 Economic geography of use of marine biotic and mineral resources.
+Geography of Marine Resources (3) Prerequisite: Geography 101 or 102.
+Economic geography of use of marine biotic and mineral resources.
 Occasional field trips may be arranged.
 581. Advanced Cartography (3) Two lectures and three hours of laboratory.
+Prerequisite: A three-unit course on mapping.
+Advanced laboratory instruction and practice in cartographic techniques.
+582. Automated Cartography (3) Two lectures and three hours of laboratory.